skatejs/skatejs/README.md

 #### `default`

 Specifies the default value of the property.
-If the property is ever set to `null` or `undefined`, instead of being empty, the `default` value will be used instead.
+If the property is ever set to `null` or `undefined`, instead of being set to 'null', the `default` value will be used instead.

 ```js
 customElements.define('my-component', class extends skate.Component {